 Sovetskaia torgovlia ("Soviet Commerce") was the newspaper of the Ministry of Commerce.

-Sovetskii sport ("Soviet sports") was a daily newspaper published in Moscow 1924-present.
+Sovetskii sport ("Soviet sports") is a daily newspaper published in Moscow 1924-present.

-Trud ("Labor") was a weekly newspaper published 1921-present in Moscow.
+Trud ("Labor") is a weekly newspaper published 1921-present in Moscow.
 In Soviet times it was the official newspaper of the labor union association.